Once Bitten, Twice Shy

 Al smiled.
 "The worst.
 Scor's bound to come looking for you.
 He's not going down without a fight."

-"Oh, Merlin, I didn't need that image, Scamander…" Al scratched his cheek.
+"Oh, Merlin, I didn't need that image, Scamander…" Al scratched his cheek, looking a little green.
+But then he shook off the feeling.
 "But Scor will come looking for you.
-I think the only place you'll be safe is your Common Room."
+I think the only place you'll be safe is your common room."

 Al shrugged.
 "Someone's got to look after Scorpius.
 Apparently that's my job, though it really should be Rose's.
 She's quite surprised that she wasn't the prize, by the way.
 Have you seen her yet?"